 It’s basically bananas that are soaked in highly sweet syrup and sometimes eaten as is or sometimes topped with coconut syrup.

 Itim Kati ไอติมกะทิ (Coconut Ice Cream)***

-Sliced bun, sticky rice, scoop of ice cream, peanuts, preserved palm fruit and condensed milk combined into a true Thai ice cream sandwich!
+What could be better than coconut ice cream?
+How about coconut ice cream in a bun with sweet sticky rice on the bottom.
+A sliced bun, sticky rice, scoop of ice cream, peanuts, preserved palm fruit and condensed milk combined into a true Thai ice cream sandwich.
 Thai desserts can be fun and interesting to eat!

 Fruit flavored frozen ice cream rectangles

 Smashed and sweetened mung bean paste made into cute candies to look like fruit and glazed in sweet candy

 Mung bean paste formed in egg yolk and sugar